3. 5 How HIV drugs work – main types of drugs

 Different drugs work at different stages of the HIV life cycle

-- HIV uses CD4 cells as factories to make hundreds of copies of itself.
+HIV uses a CD4 cell as a factory to make hundreds of copies of itself.

 - Entry inhibitors work by stopping HIV getting into the CD4 cell.

-- Nukes and non-nukes work by stopping one of the main ways HIV reproduces inside the CD4 cell.
+- Nukes and non-nukes work by stopping HIV becomes a double strand of DNA.

-- Integrase inhibitors work by stopping HIV from being integrated into the CD4 cell’s DNA (genetic material).
+- Integrase inhibitors work by stopping HIV from being integrated into human DNA (genetic material).

 - Protease inhibitors work by stopping any new HIV from being cut into smaller, manageable proteins.

 - Budding and maturation inhibitors work by stopping any new HIV from being able to go on to infect other CD4 cells.
-None are currently approved.
+These are still in research.

 The 2021 i-Base adult pipeline report includes a chapter on antiretrovirals.